SuperOfficeDocs/superoffice-docs/docs/api/netserver/services/call-ws-from-dotnet-std-tools/index.md

 # How to call SuperOffice web services from .Net with standard tools

-NetServer Services layer provides the facility of calling web-services in the application.
-Now we can create applications using web-services without any of the NetServer DLLs.
-In this section, we will focus on how to authenticate a SOAP call and how to call web-services using .net.
+NetServer Services layer provides the facility of calling web services in the application.
+Now we can create applications using web services without any of the NetServer DLLs.
+In this section, we will focus on how to authenticate a SOAP call and how to call web services using .net.

 * [How to add a web reference][1]
 * [How to authenticate in 6][2]